CG-F15-20-Rutgers/UnityProjects/BAssignments/B1/readme.txt

    * Part 1: Navigate capsules + move obstacles.
       * Features:
-         * Using UnityÎéÎ÷s NavMeshAgent system, we made it possible to move agents by clicking on them and then clicking on a surface where you want them to go.
+         * Using Unity's NavMeshAgent system, we made it possible to move agents by clicking on them and then clicking on a surface where you want them to go.
       * Controls:
          * WASD + Q/E to control the camera.
 Arrow keys to move selected obstacles.
          * Select and deselect agents/obstacles by clicking on them